Request a Free Consultation

 Check with your insurance company to see if you have coverage for “registered psychotherapists”.

 Insurance coverage varies greatly.
-We cannot predict whether your policy will cover the services we provide in our office.
+I cannot predict whether your policy will cover the services we provide in our office.
 You are responsible for payment of all services at the time of service.
-We will gladly supply detailed receipts for you to submit to your insurance company for reimbursement.
+Insurance receipts are provided according to CRPO standards and may be submitted to your provider where eligible.
+Clear fee policies are shared before services begin, and a detailed receipt is provided for sessions.

 Sliding scale structure available